The majority of General Assembly resolutions are adopted without a vote.

 The President: I shall now call on those representatives who wish to speak in explanation of vote.
 I should like to remind representatives that explanations of vote are limited to 10 minutes and should be made by delegations from their seats.

-The UN Library in New York maintains a voting database in UNBISnet.
+The UN Library in New York maintains a voting database.

-The Voting Records database provides access to voting information for General Assembly resolutions adopted:
+The Voting Data in the Digital Library provides access to voting information for General Assembly resolutions adopted:

 The information provided comes from the voting machine in the General Assembly Hall.
 If a Member State informs the Secretariat of an error in the vote, the data is not changed and the vote must therefore be researched in the meeting records.